dipalipatel/animalListDemo/README.md

 /*
 README.md Overview:

--This app contains two screens : One for displaying a list of Anime which fetched from a public API and other for showing the details of selected Anime item.
+- This app contains two screens : One for displaying a list of Anime which fetched from a public API and other for showing the details of selected Anime item.
 - This is a modular MVVM clean architecture app that implements a structured and scalable approach using multiple modules, ensuring maintainability, testability, and separation of concerns.